TrashPandaCode/reports/ia-final/main.typ

   === Undo & Redo
   Seperating the visual and the logic layers of the node graph also made it much easier to implement an undo and redo functionality.
 We used `zundo` @kornoeljeCharkourZundo2025, a small library that adds undo and redo support to Zustand. `zundo` provides a `temporal` wrapper, which tracks changes to the store's state in an internal history array.
 This was applied directly to the `FlowStore`, as it already maintains lists of all nodes and edges.
 For the system to be functional we added a helper function to update the `NodeStore` whenever undo or redo is used.
 This function clears all of the nodes from the `NodeStore`'s unsorted node map and fills it up again using the latest data from the `FlowStore`.

-]
   // Website Strucutre/Navigation
   //  Landing Page also functions as Level select screen
   // Node-Editor
   //    Overall explanation of ReactFlow
   //    How are Nodes implemented
   //      Perhaps also some details on more complicated Nodes
   //      eg. For-Loops
   //    Copy/Paste
   //    Undo/Redo
   //
   // Game
   //    Level initialization / switching between Levels ---
   //    GameUtils ---
   //      loading GameObjects ---
   //      loading Backgrounds ---
   //      Character Animations using Spritesheets ---
   //      handling of Level reset ---
   //  building Levels using Kaplay ---
   //    gameLoop ---
   //    Communication between Game and Nodes ---
   //    Handling Win Conditions ---
   // State Management ---
   //    GameStore ---
   //    DataStore ---
   //    Time ---
   // Custom Game Dialog
   //    Start Dialog
   //    Finish Dialog
   // Introduction Dialog

-#pagebreak()
-#col[
-  //provisorischer col unfug
   == User Testing
   The structured user testing began significantly later than originally planned, as this aspect was not given the intended priority during the development phase.
 We originally intended the user testing to run parallel to the development of the game and the node editor, thereby guiding respective implementation decisions.
 As a result, we primarily conducted application testing ourselves throughout the development phase, and only occasionally consulted fellow students regarding minor design and usability aspects.